GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 If your hack provides attendees with code or resources, they should be included with your hack's contents in the `../Student/Resources` folder.

-During a WTH event, it is recommended that you have attendees download any provided resources as a zip file instead of having them clone the entire WTH repo onto their computer.
+During a gHack event, it is recommended that you have attendees download any provided resources as a zip file instead of having them clone the entire gHack repo onto their computer.

-This has the benefit of not having to direct the attendees to the WTH repo during your hack.
-Remember, attendees can always find the WTH repo.
-However, remind your attendees that they are cheating themselves out of an education if they go foraging around in the WTH repo for the answers.
+This has the benefit of not having to direct the attendees to the gHack repo during your hack.
+Remember, attendees can always find the gHack repo.
+However, remind your attendees that they are cheating themselves out of an education if they go foraging around in the gHack repo for the answers.

 ### DownGit